 What Do SoundExchange Do And Who Is It For?

-For many years, the music and entertainment industry lacked an organisation which monitored and distributed digital royalties fairly.
+For many years, the music and entertainment industry lacked an organization that monitored and distributed digital royalties fairly.
 No one governed statutory licenses for music and sound copyrights.

 Where Does SoundExchange Collect Royalties From?